awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-tutorial.md

    }
    ```

-   This log file entry tells you more than just the identity of the IAM user who logged in \(**Mary\_Major**\), the date and time she logged in, and that the login was successful\.
+   This log file entry tells you more than just the identity of the IAM user who logged in \(`Mary_Major`\), the date and time she logged in, and that the login was successful\.
 You can also learn the IP address she logged in from, the operating system and browser software of the computer she used, and that she was not using multi\-factor authentication\.

 ## Step 4: Plan for next steps<a name="tutorial-step4"></a>

 Now that you have a trail, you have access to an ongoing record of events and activities in your AWS account\.
 This ongoing record helps you meet accounting and auditing needs for your AWS account\.
 However, there is a lot more you can do with CloudTrail and CloudTrail data\.
 + **Add additional security for your trail data\.** CloudTrail automatically applies a certain level of security when you create a trail\.
 However, there are additional steps you can take to help keep your data secure\.
   + By default, the Amazon S3 bucket you created as part of creating a trail has a policy applied that allows CloudTrail to write log files to that bucket\.
 The bucket is not publicly accessible, but it might be accessible to other users in your AWS account if they have permissions to read and write to buckets in your AWS account\.
-Review the policy for your bucket and if necessary, make changes to restrict access to a specific set of IAM users\.
+Review the policy for your bucket and if necessary, make changes to restrict access\.
 For more information, see the [Amazon S3 security documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/security.html) and the [example walkthrough for securing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/walkthrough1.html)\.
   + The log files delivered by CloudTrail to your bucket are encrypted by Amazon [server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
 To provide a security layer that is directly manageable, you can instead use [server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) for your CloudTrail log files\.
 To use SSE\-KMS with CloudTrail, you create and manage a KMS key, also known as an [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html)\.
 For more information, see [Encrypting CloudTrail log files with AWS KMS keys \(SSE\-KMS\)](encrypting-cloudtrail-log-files-with-aws-kms.md)\.
   + For additional security planning, review the [security best practices for CloudTrail](best-practices-security.md)\.
 + **Create a trail to log data events\.** If you are interested in logging when objects are added, retrieved, and deleted in one or more Amazon S3 buckets, when items are added, changed, or deleted in DynamoDB tables, or when one or more AWS Lambda functions are invoked, these are data events\.
 The management event trail you created earlier in this tutorial doesn't log these types of events\.
 You can create a separate trail specifically to log data events for some or all of supported resources\.
 For more information, see [Data events](logging-data-events-with-cloudtrail.md#logging-data-events)\.